 At Sperry, (where I met the wonderful woman I would marry three years later) I moved up in the organization, and found myself in planning supervision.
 I had discovered in myself a great interest in the use of computers and business software to assist business analysis, and eventually moved into a project management leadership position helping to install a new purchasing system.
 This was about the time Sperry merged with Burroughs to form Unisys, and they sold our aerospace business to Minneapolis-based Honeywell.

-In 1988 I got a great chance to be a consultant with Deloitte, Haskins, and Sells, which quickly merged with Touche-Ross to become Deloitte and Touche.
+In 1988 I got a great chance to be a consultant with Deloitte, Haskins, and Sells, which quickly merged with Touche-Ross to become Deloitte and Touche which eventually became simply Deloitte.
 Deloitte was one of the former "Big Eight" (now "Big Four") CPA firms which also provided consulting services to its customers.
 For the nearly two years I worked for Deloitte, I got to do operations and materials consulting for companies as large as 50,000 employees and as small as 30.
 It was a great way to get a lot of diversified experience in a short time.

 In 1990, I was hired back to Honeywell by a man I admired a great deal.
 He asked me to come back to manage the materials and operations portion of a tiny start-up operation designing and building militarized WORM-CD devices for AV-8 and F-18 aircraft.

 When that start-up ended, I stayed with Honeywell until 2006.
 Among the many things I did in those last 13 years were: managing MRP/ERP system selection and design; assisting in operations management; procurement management; managing quality systems; working the merger/acquisition of Honeywell by Allied/Signal; and implementing Six Sigma and Lean Manufacturing.
-I became a certified Lean Expert.
+I became a certified Lean Expert, eventually applying Lean Principles to remove waste from administrative processes.
 Throughout my career, I was recognized as a person who could design and develop tools which saved lots of people lots of effort, enabling them to be more effective and efficient.
 As a matter of fact, I was affectionately given the nickname "Jimmy Neutron" (as well as several less flattering epithets!).

 I was growing tired, however, of the "corporate America" environment, and found myself complaining about my circumstances.
 Fortunately, I had options, because there were several factors on my side:

-Now I've got time to pursue my dreams.
+Now I have time to pursue my dreams.
 Things that have kept me busy since retirement include:

 If you experience any problems with this page or have suggestions or comments, please contact me.